lsst-dm/dmtn-298/index.md

 ```

 ## Introduction
 The Rubin Science Platform (RSP) is a set of web applications providing easy access to Rubin data for interactive analysis.
-Access to the data is mainly provided by an IVOA Table Access Protocol [1], which provides an interface between the user and the backend catalog database.
+Access to the data is mainly provided by an IVOA Table Access Protocol [^1], which provides an interface between the user and the backend catalog database.

-The catalog database, in general, is stored on a Qserv instance.
+The catalog database, in general, is stored on a Qserv instance [^2].
 The FrDF RSP currently uses its own Qserv instance, which is deployed on a Kubernetes cluster hosted on local bare-metal machines, and provides access to 4 catalogs with a total of 55TB of data.

 We are exploring the possibility to use a Qserv instance deployed outside the CC-IN2P3 as backend for the FrDF RSP TAP service.